zarr-developers/zarr-python/docs/tutorial.rst

     >>> z[:] = 42
     >>> store.close()

-If you are interested in performance, there are some [very simple benchmarks](@@TODO) comparing different local storage options.
-However, any other benchmark data or usage experience would be very welcome.

 It is also possible to use distributed storage systems.
 The Dask project has implementations of the ``MutableMapping`` interface for Amazon S3 (`S3Map
 <http://s3fs.readthedocs.io/en/latest/api.html#s3fs.mapping.S3Map>`_), Hadoop